Separating Facts About Clergy Abuse From Fiction

 Certainly, any large organization, such as the Catholic Church, has holes that need to get plugged when things fall between the cracks, and so we all need to continue being vigilant in our efforts to keep children safe.

 The Bottom Line

-The good news is that progress is being made to ensure that children are safe but vigilance is always needed and good data and reason needs to take precedent over emotion and hysteria if we truly want to keep children and families safe from abuse in the Church as well as in all institutions where adults and children interact.
+The good news is that progress is being made to ensure that children are safe.
+Vigilance is always needed and good data and reason need to take precedence over emotion and hysteria if we truly want to keep children and families safe from abuse in the Church as well as in all institutions where adults and children interact.

 Plante, T. G., & McChesney, K. (Eds.).
 (2011).
 Sexual Abuse in the Catholic Church: A Decade of Crisis, 2002-2012.
 Santa Barbara, CA: Praeger/ABC-CLIO.
 ISBN: 978-0-313-39387-7.